SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The rules of the game are as follows:

 * The board has 25 squares, and the aim is to land on or beyond square 25
-* Each turn, you roll a six-sided die and move by that number of squares
+* Each turn, you roll a six-sided dice and move by that number of squares
 * If your turn ends at the bottom of a ladder, you move up that ladder
 * If your turn ends at the head of a snake, you move down that snake